OSUrobotics/infrastructure-packages/data_collection/README.md

 # data_collection Package
 ## Overview
-Contains hardware source code for the Drawer, a ROS node for controlling the Drawer within the infrastructure system, and urdf models for visualizing the Drawer.
+Contains node that publishes the time stamps for the data collection period of a trial, records camera footage

 The [drawer_controller](https://github.com/OSUrobotics/infrastructure-raspi/blob/drawer/infrastructure_raspi/src/drawer_controller.py) node not only controlls the hardware for the Drawer, but also publishes the data to the _/hardware_infsensor_ topic as well as record the data in a csv file that's stored in a shared folder (_rem_home/_) between the PI and host machine.
 ## data_collection Package Interface